-Borobudur, Candi Ratu Boko & Prambanan are up there with the finest temples in Indonesia – these photos will show why they should be on your bucket list
+Borobudur, Candi Ratu Boko & Prambanan are up there with the best temples in Indonesia.
+This is why you have to visit these 3 Indonesian temples!

 In all my travels around the world, rarely have I found temples as beautiful as they are in Indonesia.
-And the thing is, nobody has heard of them.
+The thing is, nobody has heard of them.

 What about Borobudur?
 Candi Ratu Boko?
 Prambanan?
 No?
-Well they’re up there with the finest temples in Indonesia.
+Well they’re up there with the best temples in world.
 Don’t believe me?
 Then read on!

 Indonesia is big.

 In fact, it’s really really big.
-With a population of 256 million people and over 17,500 different islands, it’s one of the largest countries in the world, and not just in population but in land mass too.
-That means it’s got more than its fair share of temples.
+With a population of 256 million people and over 17,500 different islands, it’s one of the largest countries in the world.
+That’s not just in population but in land mass too.
+That means it’s got more than its fair share of Indonesian temples.

 Borobudur Temple, Indonesia